kvaettr/blog/src/pages/about.md

-I chose **Vaettr** as my handle because Wight is family name belonging to relatives of mine who are long passed but remain near and dear to my heart, and to whom I owe so much.
+I chose **Vaettr** as my handle because Wight is a family name belonging to relatives of mine who are long passed but remain near and dear to my heart, and to whom I owe so much.
 The spooky connotation is a happy coincidence, as I'm ~~a bit~~ entirely a spooky girl at heart.

 I live in Canada, and spend my time learning to code and makin' stuff - oil painting, drawing, knitting, spinning, producing music, sewing and any other crafty pursuits I can get my hands on.
 I also recently learned to solder to repair my midi keyboard's USB-B port, and now I have the electronics repair bug.